seeu-inspace/easyg/README.md

-sudo systemctl start ssh                              Start the SSH service in Kali. sudo ss -antlp | grep sshd                            Confirm that SSH has been started and is running. sudo systemctl enable ssh                             Configure SSH to start at boot time.
+sudo systemctl start ssh                              Start the SSH service in Kali. sudo ss -antlp | grep sshd                            Confirm that SSH has been started and is running. sudo systemctl enable ssh                             Configure SSH to start at boot time. sudo systemctl start apache2                          Start the apache service in Kali. sudo ss -antlp | grep apache                          Confirm that apache has been started and is running. sudo systemctl enable apache2                         Enable apache to start at boot time. systemctl list-unit-files                             Displaying all available services.
 ```

 **Linux User Management**